COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Experiments

-\textbf{In-Depth Analysis of MGA Module.} We further validate key design choices within MGA in Table~\ref{tab:module_ablation} (top two rows).
 Replacing learned cross-attention with simple average pooling degrades performance even further compared to completely removing MGA, with novel TETA dropping to 34.3\% (worse than w/o MGA's 34.6\%) and AssocA to 40.9\% (worse than 41.5\%).
 This result demonstrates that naive aggregation of child features without adaptive weighting actually harms tracking performance: blindly incorporating all child information introduces noise from irrelevant or mismatched children, making the parent representation less discriminative than using no hierarchical information at all.
 This validates the necessity of our learned cross-attention mechanism that selectively aggregates only relevant child features.
 Similarly, removing TAQ gating also degrades performance below the w/o MGA baseline, with novel TETA dropping to 34.5\% and AssocA to 41.1\%.
 This shows that without quality-aware filtering, unreliable or low-quality child features contaminate parent representations, leading to worse tracking results than simply not using hierarchical aggregation.
 These results confirm that both components are essential for MGA to provide positive contributions: improper hierarchical aggregation is worse than no aggregation at all.